cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 ## Validations

-All types offer the same base functionality for the `cloudify.interfaces.validation.creation` interface operation:
+All types provide the same base functionality for the `cloudify.interfaces.validation.creation` interface operation:

-  * If it's a new resource (`use_external_resource` is set to `false`), the basic validation is to verify that the resource doesn't actually exist.
+  * If it is a new resource (`use_external_resource` is set to `false`), the basic validation is to verify that the resource does not exist.

   * When [using an existing resource](#using-existing-resources), the validation ensures that the resource does exist.